Who attends Prozdor?

 What does the Prozdor curriculum include?

 Your choices drive your educational experience.
-You may study from two to six hours each week, with a four-hour minimum requirement for the graduation track.
-The curriculum is elective-based, with the exception of a one-hour mandatory class from the core curriculum.
+You may study from two to four hours each week and choose from classes in more than 12 different departments.
+By the spring of your tenth grade year you will declare a major, which will require you to take a minimum of 12 classes in that major throughout your years at Prozdor.
+You may also choose a minor or elect to take one of our many certificate programs or arts intensives.
 Hebrew language classes are offered utilizing a curriculum developed in partnership with Hebrew at the Center.
 We also offer intermediate and advanced classes in Hebrew literature tailored to students with day-school backgrounds.
 In addition, Prozdor offers students the opportunity to extend learning beyond the classroom with courses in the visual and performing arts, Shabbatonim and trips across the country and around the world.

 Where and when are Prozdor classes held?

-Classes are held on Sundays at Hebrew College and throughout the week in Newton, Mass.; Lexington, Mass.; and Nashua, N.H.
+Classes are held on Sundays at Hebrew College.
 Makor middle-school classes take place midweek at out partner synagogues.

 We endeavor to make the admissions process as simple and personal as possible.
 Throughout the year, Prozdor representatives visit synagogue schools, day schools and other Jewish programs to introduce Prozdor to prospective students in the community.
-To schedule a visit to your institution, please contact Director Dan Brosgol at 617-559-8802 or firstname.lastname@example.org.
+To schedule a visit to your institution, please contact Dan Brosgol, director of Prozdor, at firstname.lastname@example.org or 617-559-8802.

 We also invite prospective students and their families to visit the Hebrew College campus for prospective student visiting days.
 On visiting days, families can take tours of the school while it is in session, see the campus, visit classes and hear from a panel of current students, parents and administrators about the Prozdor experience.
 For families who cannot attend one of the scheduled visiting days, private tours are available by appointment.